JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 The __Overview__ tab of the experimental __Project Home__ page strives to provide more visibility of the project's nested subprojects and build configurations.
 The page has two main views: __Builds__ and __Trends__.

-The __Builds__ view resembles the classic UI and displays a list of last builds in subprojects and build configurations of the current project.
+The __Builds__ view resembles the classic UI and displays a list of the recent builds in subprojects and build configurations of the current project.

 The __Trends__ view comprises cards that represent build configurations, grouped by their projects.
 Each card contains a preview of the most recent builds displayed as bars on a timescale.
 You can hover over any bar to instantly see more information about the build: its duration, queue statistics, test results, used agent, and more.
 The card also displays the number of pending changes.